General guidance on medicines management for endocrinology conditions during COVID-19 is available from the Society for Endocrinology.

 Advice on other injectable medicines commonly used in primary care is available here.

-This page gives advice on the administration and monitoring of testosterone injections during COVID-19 for androgen deficiency.
+This page gives advice on the administration and monitoring of testosterone injections during COVID-19 for androgen deficiency in adults.
 The objective is to protect patients from unnecessary health care visits, to help preserve NHS capacity, and to provide options for the management of patients who are self-isolating or have symptoms of COVID-19.

 The most commonly prescribed testosterone injections for androgen deficiency in the UK are either a long acting intramuscular depot testosterone, Nebido®, or short-acting mixed testosterone esters, Sustanon®.